Musical baby names might mean favorites borrowed from songs – Jude, maybe. Or Delilah. (Song titles feature an astonishing number of girl names.)

 Calypso – In Greek myth, Calypso is a sea nymph, a daughter of Atlas.
 Homer gives her a starring role in his Odyssey, keeping the hero Odysseus prisoner until Zeus insists she set him free.
 Musically speaking, Calypso is a type of Afro-Carribean music, with roots in West African and French traditions.
 Trinidad and Tobago is considered the musical style’s home, and Harry Belafonte is its best known performer – though “Day-O” is a traditional Jamaican folk song, and not calypso.
 As a girl’s name, it has a certain enchanting quality.

-Cappella – In our post-Glee world, nearly everyone recognizes the term a cappella – to sing without instrumental accompaniment.
+Cappella – In our post-Glee and Pitch Perfect world, nearly everyone recognizes the term a cappella – to sing without instrumental accompaniment.
 But a cappella originally means “in the manner of the chapel,” as religious music was usually performed by vocalists only.
-It’s an interesting sound, though I hear Cappella and think of Capella University, the online education company.
-Does it work as a name?
-I’m not sure …
+It’s an interesting sound, but maybe a stretch as a name.

 Choir – I’m intrigued by the sound of Choir, though like many in this section, it isn’t used as a given name.
 Choir started out as an architectural term for the part of the church where the chorus stood, but has long referred to the singers themselves.